Forum Willy Brandt Berlin

 The Forum Berlin is also accessible by ramp and can be easily navigated in a wheelchair.
 A WC for wheelchair occupants is also accessible.
 Guide dogs are permitted.

-Public guided tours take place every first and third sunday of the month at 3:30 p.m., a registration is not necessary.
+Public guided tours take place every sunday at 3:30 p.m., a registration is necessary.

 Guided tours can be arranged after appointment, if required even outside of opening hours.